maros/Zway-TimerSwitch/README.md

 # Zway-TimerSwitch

-This module creates a virtual multilevel switch sensor, that can be used as a timer switch.
+This module creates a timer switch.
+Users can select the active time using a multilevel switch widget.
+The switch decreases its level every second/minute/hour.

 # Configuration

+## maxTime

+Maximum selectable timer time.

+## unit

+Time unit for timer.
+Seconds, minutes or hours.

 # Events

+No events are emitted.

 # Virtual Devices

+A multilevel switch device will be created.

 # Installation